Kayla-Rose-Shalev/Ex1.java/README.md

 List of conditions that apply for a number to be valid:
 - If made up of only digits and no other characters (meaning it is a decimal number).
-- in any other case, it must fit the format of <number><b><base from [2,16]>. (in other words, it must contain a number, than the lower-case letter b, than a number from 2-16.)
+- in any other case, it must fit the format of <number><b><base from [2,16]>. (in other words, it must contain a number, than the lower-case letter b, than a number from 2-9, or a letter from A-G.)
 - in the <number> part, capital lettters A-G are permitted since they represent the numbers 10 through 16.

 Once a valid first number is entered, the output will present that it is a true number and it will also present its decimal value: